Travel info and map of Thun

 Mountains near Lake Thun

-The below mountaintops near Thun aren't as famous as some of the other Swiss peaks.
-But we highly recommend them: we love the wide roundabout views over the large blue Lake Thun, the high Alps in the south, and the hilly landscape in the north.
+The below mountains near Thun aren't as famous as some of the other Swiss peaks.
+But do visit them if you can!
+I love the wide roundabout views over the blue Lake Thun, the high Alps in the south, and the hilly landscape in the north.

 - The Niesen, to be reached from Mülenen.